 Each semester, our State Carbon Pricing Network fellows conduct state-specific research, provide media coverage, and bring new stakeholders into the conversation.
 The fellows help spearhead our research and media coverage in each of the following regions: the Northeast, Mid-Atlantic, Midwest, Southwest, Southeast, and Northwest.

-Summer 2020 Fellows
+Fall 2020 Fellows

 Abby is a senior at the University of Kansas pursuing Bachelor’s degrees in Environmental Studies and Political Science, and is passionate about the potential for environmental policy to create healthier, more just societies.
 Abby has worked to promote clean energy and environmental policy at the state and national level, and has done research on the interactions of prairie plants and soil microbes.
 In her free time, Abby is an amateur beekeeper, and enjoys reading, baking, and hiking.